Ep. 5: Deposco’s Warehouse Managing System Grows The Daily Grace

 There were a lot of manual tasks we had to do, which are now automated with Deposco, such as pick waves.
 We use a picking cart that has 20 bins on it.
 Each bin is an order.
 Now that we use Deposco, those 20 orders are allocated into a wave.

-Before, we had to manually wave those, selecting 20 orders, going down and making sure that nobody was picking a duplicate wave.
-That happened several times, which was super frustrating because then we’d have to put product back.
+Before, we had to manually wave those, selecting 20 orders, going down, and making sure that nobody was picking a duplicate wave.
+That happened several times, which was super frustrating because then we’d have to put products back.

 Deposco’s WMS enabled us to automate an entire quality control role.
 Now, this task is placed into the shipper’s role to fulfill that.
 Deposco allowed us to put more of those people who were on that task into different positions – whether that’s more pickers, more shippers, or what have you.

-Those are the kinds of day-to-day functions that we saw as challenges, but now we’ve been able to free up people for other things, thanks to warehouse automation functionalities of Deposco.
+Those are the kinds of day-to-day functions that we saw as challenges, but now we’ve been able to free up people for other things, thanks to the warehouse managing system’s automation functionalities in Deposco.

 I know those manual tasks can take a lot of time.
 It seems to be a common issue that a lot of rapidly growing businesses eventually run into when they hit their max capacity.
 Was there an order limit, or maximum, where you would say that these manual processes really started to cause issues?